drewlyton/blog-posts/5 Shape Up Tactics Every Product Team Can Use.md

 ![[Pasted image 20220826133248.png]]

+The sketched look still communicates that this is a "Work In Progress", but the important stuff - the UX - is all there.

+Note that it's not enough to just design in grayscale with a tool like Figma.
+I love Figma, but it makes it too easy to be too precise too soon.
+That's why for both Breadboarding and Fat Marker Sketches, I recommend using a tool like [Excalidraw](https://excalidraw.com/).

 ## 3. The Pitch

 Solve the problem before you write the code.
 Centers scope around the problem at hand - not everything the solution *could do*.
 Having a standard doc for pitching features means that anyone can write these - including someone in engineering, customer support, or marketing.
 Product team becomes arbiters of vetting the ideas - not having to come up with all of them.

 Can go look at the template yourself, things I want to call out: